-In the offices, the initiatives can include an encouragement to limit the printing of documents, printing on both sides and/or the reuse of paper for notes, etc. At the entrance, kiosk or restaurants, the initiatives can include not printing invoices unless requested, etc.
+In the offices, the initiatives can include an encouragement to limit the printing of documents, printing on both sides and/or the reuse of paper for notes, etc.

+At the front desk, the initiatives can include not printing invoices unless requested (or sent by e-mail), not using envelopes for printed invoices, etc.

-Staff in other areas than offices and entrance are also encouraged to reduce the use of paper, when possible.
+Staff in other areas than offices and front desk staff are also encouraged to reduce the use of paper, when possible.